 3 Tips To Save Wood Floors From Water Damage

 Three Ways to Prevent Water Damage to Wood Floors

 Wood flooring can be susceptible to water damage whether it be a minor spill of liquid or a serious pipe burst.
 In a commercial business space with wooden floors, it's vital to protect them from potential water damage.
 The following tips can help keep floors in good condition.

 Once water makes contact with a wood floor, it is only a matter of time before the material faces damage.
 Be sure to remove the water and dry the area as soon as possible to minimize damage.
 This effort will vary depending on the amount of water to clean up and the amount of flooring area that needs to dry.

 Water damage has three distinct categories depending on the level of contaminants present.
 Clean water is contaminant-free and may come from a sink or hose.
 Gray water is contaminated with chemicals or biological hazards, possibly coming from a pipe burst or a faulty sump pump.
 Storm and groundwater flooding are sources of black water, the most serious and unsanitary type of water.
 Identifying the source of the water will determine which category of damage is at play and how to proceed.

 3. Issue Necessary Repairs

 Repairs may be necessary after water damage occurs.
 This can include plumbing repairs that caused the water damage, such as a pipe burst, or structural repairs to the flooring.
 Your wood floors may exhibit visible damage such as stains, buckling or crowning of the boards.
 Depending on the extent of damage, the flooring may need to be replaced.
-A water damage restoration company servicing Chandler, AZ, can help to repair the property after experiencing any type of flooding.
+A water damage restoration company servicing Island Walk, FL, can help to repair the property after experiencing any type of flooding.